ernestoarbitrio/python-conference-beginners-day/challenges/Readme.md

-# Python Challenges
+# Python basic challenges

-These challenges are aimed at people who've already learned the basics of Python.
-They're meant to encourage you to use some of the more interesting features of Python, and help you to write more "Pythonic" code...
+These challenges are aimed at people who've never learned Python.
+They're meant to tempt you to use the basic features of Python (ver 3.X), and encourage you to write your first "Pythonic" code...

-# Python challenges in this repo
+# Python basic challenges in this repo

-[magic methods and duck typing](magic_methods.py)  - learn how to make your classes Pythonic using magic methods like `__len__` and more

-[decorators](decorators.py) - decorators, a pretty way of transforming functions using other functions. functional programming!  functions.

-[context managers](context_managers.py) - aka the `with` statement.
-What's it for, and how does it help to make your code look nicer?

-[generators](generators.py) - more efficient iterators with python and the `yield` statement.
+[The classic Hello World!](hello_word.py) - The print command, the first basic concept you have to know about Python.

+[Python's syntax for math operations](math_operation.py)  - Python's syntax for math opera­tions is almost the same as standard mathematical notation.
+For example, the symbols +, - and / denote addition, subtraction and division, as you would expect.
+The symbol for multiplication is *.

+[Variables](variables.py) - One of the most powerful features of a programming language is the ability to manip­ ulate variables.
+A variable is a name that refers to a value.

+[Practice with Python interpreter](python_interpreter.md) - One of the benefits of working with an interpreted language is that you can test bits of code in interactive mode before you put them in a script.

+[Boolean Expressions](boolean_expressions.py) - A Boolean expression is an expression that is either true or false.

+[loops and range function](forloop_range.py) - We often want computers to repeat some process several times.
+Programming languages provide structures that enable you to repeat blocks of instructions over and over again.
+This type of repetition is known as iteration.

 [The Game of Life](life.md) - a programming classic.
 Try it out using OO and functional paradigms in Python.